-

 Empty Before you go to bed, shake the dust off your feet.
 Open your front door and –with a shoe in each hand– smack those soles together.
 Like a TV preacher, tell those demons: “Be gone!”
 Before you go to … Continue reading

-Posted in Lent, Poetry, Poverty of Spirit
+Posted in Poetry, Poverty of Spirit